hperrin/svelte-material-ui/card/README.md

 All standard UI events are forwarded.

-### ActionButtons: An area of the card, within Actions, containing buttons.
+### ActionButtons

+An area of the card, within Actions, containing buttons.
 Equivalent to the `ClassAdder` with `Div` common component.

-### ActionIcons: An area of the card, within Actions, containing icon buttons.
+### ActionIcons

+An area of the card, within Actions, containing icon buttons.
 Equivalent to the `ClassAdder` with `Div` common component.